 5. The Knight at Dawn (Magic Tree House series) by Mary Pope Osborne

-Jack and Annie are whisked away to the middle ages and find themselves in a castle with a secret passage.
+Jack and Annie have traveled back in time to the middle ages and find themselves in a castle with a secret passage.
 There’s a feast going on but they aren’t exactly welcome guests. [early chapter book, ages 6 and up]

 4. Castle Diary: Journal of Tobias Burgess by Richard Platt